isomerpages/mccy-ncov/stories/community-initiatives/_posts/2020-02-23-teamsg-bowlers.md

 ### Team SG Bowlers and SMS Sim Ann Prepare Care Package for Elderly

-Together with Senior Minister of State (SMS) Sim Ann, Team Singapore Bowlers and coaches assisted with the packing and giving out masks and hand sanitisers to the elderly, as well as educating them on the importance of self hygiene.
+Together with Senior Minister of State (SMS) Sim Ann, Team Singapore Bowlers and coaches assisted with the packing and giving out masks and hand sanitisers to the elderly, as well as educating them on the importance of self-hygiene.

 ![TeamSGBowlers](/images/stories/bowlers.png/)